jessems/jessems.com/src/posts/2023-02-16-creating-custom-now-experience-components-with-ui-builder/index.md

 export PATH="${HOME}/.pyenv/shims:${PATH}"
 ```

 `node-gyp` is a tool that enables the compilation of native add-on modules for Node in multiple platforms.
-Somewhere in the dependency tree it appears to be included, so we need to make sure it's installed.
+Somewhere in the dependency tree it appears to be included, so we need to make sure it's installed [^3].

 ```shell
 npm install -g node-gyp
 ```

 Node-SASS seems to be a deprecated version of SASS used by the Now Experience framework.
-Make sure you're running Node 14 and install the legacy version of Node-SASS.
+Make sure you're running Node 14 and install the legacy version of Node-SASS [^1].

 ```shell
 npm install node-sass@4.14